 The first area, defined on the field, concerns sports performance and events (i.e. doping, referee and athlete fraud).
-The off-the-field area, on the other hand, covers organisational and administrative structure of institutions (internal sponsorship management processes, procurement, voting systems and event-bidding).
-These two areas have been the object of a recent production of soft laws, including:
+The off-the-field area, on the other hand, covers organisational and administrative structure of institutions (internal sponsorship management processes, procurement, voting systems and event-bidding) These two areas have been the object of a recent production of soft laws, including:

-• Recommendation Rec2005(8) on the Principles of Good Governance in Sports of the Council of Europe's Committee of Ministers;

-• United Nations Office on Drugs and Crime's 2010 Good Practice Guidance on Internal Controls, Ethics, and Compliance;

-- OECD's 2012 Recommendation on Fighting Bid Rigging in Public Procurement; - United Nations Office on Drugs and Crime's 2013 A Strategy for Safeguarding against Corruption in Major Public Events; - OECD's 2015 Effective Delivery of Large infrastructure Projects;

-• OECD's 2015 High-Level Principles for Integrity, Transparency and Effective Control of Major Events and Related Infrastructures e Recommendation on Public Procurement;

-• OECD's 2016 Principles for Leveraging Local Benefits from Global Sporting Events and Organising Sporting Events;

-• OECD's 2017 Recommendation on Public Integrity;
+- Committee of Ministers of the Council of Europe, Recommendation Rec2005(8) on the Principles of Good Governance in Sports; - United Nations Office on Drugs and Crime (2010), Good Practice Guidance on Internal Controls, Ethics, and Compliance; - OECD (2012), Recommendation on Fighting Bid Rigging in Public Procurement; - United Nations Office on Drugs and Crime (2013), Strategy for Safeguarding against Corruption in Major Public Events; - OECD (2015), Effective Delivery of Large infrastructure Projects; - OECD (2015), High-Level Principles for Integrity, Transparency and Effective Control of Major Events and Related Infrastructures and Recommendation on Public Procurement; - OECD (2016), Principles for Leveraging Local Benefits from Global Sporting Events and Organising Sporting Events; - OECD (2017), Recommendation on Public Integrity; - United Nations Office on Drugs and Crime (2018), Manual on corruption surveys: Methodological guidelines on the measurement of bribery and other forms of corruption through sample surveys;

-&lt;sup>2 CIP's PTPC is part of the off-the-field area.
+&lt;sup>2CIP's PTPC is part of the off-the-field area.